zenml-io/zenml/docs/book/mlops_stacks/container_registries/gitlab.md

 description: Store container images in GitLab
 ---

-The GitLab container registry is a [container registry](./overview.md) flavor comes built-in with ZenML and uses the [GitLab Container Registry](https://docs.gitlab.com/ee/user/packages/container_registry/) to store container images.
+The GitLab container registry is a [container registry](./overview.md) flavor which comes built-in with ZenML and uses the [GitLab Container Registry](https://docs.gitlab.com/ee/user/packages/container_registry/) to store container images.